If you are in crisis: In crisis? Call or text 988 · Text HOME to 741741 · More resources

 Validation strategy

-The ASRS-v1.1 has been replicated across multiple population samples.
-Cronbach's α for the full 18-item scale is consistently in the 0.84–0.93 range across published samples (Kessler 2005 development sample, Adler 2006 clinical replication, de Vries 2014 Dutch validation).
-Subscale α values are typically 0.78–0.88 for Inattention and 0.81–0.90 for Hyperactivity-Impulsivity.
+• Internal consistency.
+Cronbach's α for the full 18-item ASRS has been reported in the 0.84–0.93 range across multiple samples (Kessler 2005 development sample; Adler 2006 clinical replication; de Vries 2014 Dutch validation).
+Subscale α values typically range 0.78–0.88 for Inattention and 0.81–0.90 for Hyperactivity-Impulsivity.

-Test-retest correlation has been reported in the 0.85–0.88 range over 1–4 week intervals (Adler 2006).
-The instrument is appropriate for one-time screening; repeated administration in short windows shows minimal practice effects.
+• Test-retest reliability.
+Test-retest correlation for the ASRS has been reported in the 0.85–0.88 range over 1–4 week intervals (Adler 2006).

-The ASRS-v1.1 correlates moderately-to-strongly with longer ADHD instruments — Conners' Adult ADHD Rating Scale (r ≈ 0.66–0.78), Brown ADD Scales (r ≈ 0.60–0.72), and the WHO-DAS-II disability metric (r ≈ 0.40–0.55).
-The correlations support construct validity for the adult ADHD construct without indicating redundancy.
+• Convergent validity.
+The ASRS correlates moderately-to-strongly with longer ADHD instruments — the Conners' Adult ADHD Rating Scale (r ≈ 0.66–0.78), the Brown ADD Scales (r ≈ 0.60–0.72), and the WHO-DAS-II disability metric (r ≈ 0.40–0.55).

 Section 5 of 12